KilledByAPixel/LittleJS/README.md

 ### 🎮 Input

-- Comprehensive system for keyboard, mouse, gamepad, and touch
+- Comprehensive input handling for keyboard, mouse, gamepad, and touch
 - On screen touch gamepad designed for mobile devices

 ### 💥 Physics

-- 2D physics engine with collision handling for axis aligned boxes
+- Robust 2D physics engine with collision handling for axis aligned boxes
 - Very fast collision and raycasting for tile maps

 ### 🚀 Flexibility